bloominstituteoftechnology/DOM-I/README.md

 You are going to be emulating a content management system by controlling the content in the JavaScript file instead of the HTML file.
 This project is an exercise pointed at selecting elements and then updating them without touching the HTML file using the DOM.

 You have been provided an [object](src/index.js) with all the necessary data to accomplish this task.
 Use dot or bracket notation to traverse the data provided.
+All of your work should be done in the `src/index.js` file.

 **ONE RULE: You cannot update the HTML or CSS files directly.
 You must use JavaScript and the DOM only for your tasks today.**